act-now-coalition/covid-act-now-website/README.md

 # Covid Act Now

-This is the code repository for https://covidactnow.org/ - a tool providing public leaders and health officials data to help answer the question: "how can the US can reopen safely?"
+This is the code repository for https://covidactnow.org/ - a tool providing public leaders and health officials data to help answer the question: "how can the US reopen safely?"

 ## How to use this tool
 This tool is built to enable political leaders to make decisions in their COVID-19 response informed by best available data and modeling.